MeSugar/libft/README.md

 	cd libft
 	make
 libft.a along with a bunch of .o files (you can remove them by running 'make clean') have to be created at the root of your repository

+I added example.c file to test ft_putstr and ft_upper functions.
+To use it run:

+	gcc example.c -L. -lbft -o example
+	./example